 where the second equality follows from \eqref{eq: IS_expectation}.
 Note that if we choose a ``good'' IS distribution in such a way that the event $\mathbb{I}{(\tilde{a}x<k)}$ becomes more likely under that distribution provided that $L(\tilde{a}) \le 1$, the variance of the IS estimator will be smaller than that of the standard SAA estimator.

-To use the IS estimator $\hat{q}^{IS}(x)$ in the formulation of CC-SMCP, we only need to replace the chance-constraint \eqref{eq: set-k-covering-chance_constraints} by where the definitions of $\hat{A}_i (\omega)$ and $z_i(\omega)$ are similar as those in the SAA reformulation \eqref{eq: SAA-big-M-free}.
+To use the IS estimator $\hat{q}^{IS}(x)$ in the formulation of CC-SMCP, we only need to replace the chance-constraint \eqref{eq: set-k-covering-chance_constraints} by

+where the definitions of $\hat{A}_i (\omega)$ and $z_i(\omega)$ are similar to those in the SAA reformulation \eqref{eq: SAA-big-M-free}.
 Note that if we choose $L(\hat{A}_i(\omega)) \equiv 1$ for each $i \in [m]$, then the obtained reformulation will exactly match the SAA reformulation as indicated in equation \eqref{eq: SAA-big-M-free}.

-The remaining problem becomes finding a ``good'' IS estimator by minimizing the the variance of $\hat{q}^{IS}(x)$.
+The remaining problem becomes finding a ``good'' IS estimator by minimizing the variance of $\hat{q}^{IS}(x)$.
 Suppose all components of $\tilde{a}$ and $\hat{a}$ are independent, from the expression \eqref{eq: IS_var}, we consider minimizing the term

 For each $j \in [n]$, let